-On October 13, 2016, the Company announced a definitive agreement with Denison Mines Corp. ("Denison") for Denison to acquire an immediate 80% ownership of the Hook-Carter property in exchange for 7,500,000 common shares of Denison.
-The sale of the property was completed on November 7, 2016.
+On October 13, 2016, the Company announced a definitive agreement with Denison Mines Corp. for Denison to acquire an immediate 80% ownership of the Hook-Carter Property in exchange for 7,500,000 common shares of Denison.
+The shares are subject to an escrow arrangement whereby one-sixth of the shares were released on closing with an additional one-sixth of the shares being released in six month increments until fully released.
+The sale of the property was completed on November 4, 2016.